ThatCoolCoder/nosper-engine/README.md

 Mathematical engine (calculator) library written in Javascript that works in browser environments and in nodejs.

-This is the v2dev branch - here we are sketching out an improved engine that will be more capable and hopefully more maintainable.
+This is the v2dev branch - here we are developing an improved engine that will be more capable and hopefully more maintainable.

+todo still:
+- get loadables working fully
+- make decision on precedence of sinx^2 (currently = (sin(x))^2)

 ## Usage